Papa, Can You Hear Me?

 Forever Morning Of Awakening

-I Wish It Could Be Forever Morning
+I Wish It Could Be Morning Forever

 Is it truly possible that in all these years of my life, I have really not done anything?